Solution

 The root of the word exists in several forms, all of which relate to purity and purification.
 The Old Norse word *skýra* means “to make clear” in connection with water, and the Old Norse word *skírr* means “clear,” “bright,” or “pure” in connection with water and air.
 You can also find the word in modern Norwegian, although it has taken on a slightly different form and may not be part of everyday speech for many people: Skir means genuine, pure, and unadulterated, and is used, for example, to describe “pure gold.”

-In addition to describing the facility’s primary function and serving as a value proposition in itself, “Skira” also has phonetic qualities that suit the brand.
+In addition to Skira the facility’s primary function and serving as a value proposition in itself, Skira also has phonetic qualities that suit the brand.
 The hard “k” is as solid as a rock, and the two syllables are easy to remember.
-It is also an advantage that the word is pronounced relatively similarly in English and Norwegian.
+It is also an advantage that the word is pronounced relatively similarly in English as in Norwegian.
 Fjell TG has a global market but is clearly linked to Norway.
-Choosing a Norse word helps strengthen this connection.
+Choosing a Norse word helps to strengthen this connection.

 The logo further emphasizes the clean and solid qualities of the name through a clean and solid font.
-The mountain-like shape of the letter "A" references the company name Fjell TG, creating a sense of connection while allowing the Skira brand to stand firmly on its own.
+The mountain-like shape of the “A” references the company name Fjell TG, suggesting a connection while allowing the Skira brand Skira firmly on its own.
 The dark green color clearly signals the system’s environmental aspect, while also complementing Fjell TG’s blue color.